bogwonch/Thesis-Essay/1-*-Intro.md

 required to create platform independant programs is described as requiring:

 > "a large, flat space to spread out the architecture reference manuals, and an
 > ample supply of caffeine.
-Do not underrate the second part.
+Do not underrate the second part."

 Brumley et al go on to note that: